 I don’t know about you but I have literally been eating spoons of biscoff straight from the jar!
 It’s soooo delicious and seems to be an ingredient right on trend at the moment!
 Well I took it to next level and made these deliciously gooey vegan biscoff brownies!!!

-You can make so many things with biscoff, wether it’s the lotus biscuits or smooth spread!
-From pancakes, to flavouring coffee and pretty cakes to freak shakes!
+You can make so many things with biscoff, whether it’s the lotus biscuits or smooth spread!
+From pancakes, to flavouring coffee and pretty cakes like this vegan biscoff cheesecake, to freak shakes!

 Biscoff is one of those guilty pleasures that just so happens to be accidentally vegan, I am not complaining!
 If you have not heard of if before, think of the taste of cookies, now imagine that in a smooth spread!
 Yes that is correct, cookie spread!